-&lt;sup>3 What is killing our sparrows?
+3 What is killing our sparrows?
 Independent Newspaper, 26 May 2000

-&lt;sup>4 Protocol for censusing urban sparrows, DeLaet, Peach, Summers-Smith, BTO, British Birds 104 May 2011 p255ff
+4 Protocol for censusing urban sparrows, DeLaet, Peach, Summers-Smith, BTO, British Birds 104 May 2011 p255ff

-- The survey areas recommended are 10 to 15 hectares, this aligns well with the 2006 survey grouping of 300x300m squares (=9 hectares).
-A 350m x 350m square would be about right, though a poor fit to the OS grid. - Plots should be separated by minimum of 50m (satisfied this is 650m in our case) - It takes approx. 2 hours to survey 10- 15 ha of suburban habitat.
+- Timing counts ideally conducted within first 2-3 hours after dawn and certainly before midday (when sparrow activity drops markedly). .
+Earlier better to minimize human disturbances and noise. - To detect high proportion of nesting attempts suggest 3 visits with 10-14 day intervals in between. - Technique walk slowly along all accessible routes.
+It pays to design the route first on paper, this is hard to do in the field - Do not survey on wet or windy days (wind speed >15 kph = 9.32 mph) - The survey areas recommended are 10 to 15 hectares, this aligns well with the 2006 survey grouping of 300x300m squares (=9 hectares).
+A 350m x 350m square would be about right, though a poor fit to the OS grid. - Plots should be separated by minimum of 50m (satisfied this is 650m in our case) - It takes approx. 2 hours to survey 10-15 ha of suburban habitat.5